Ian8VT/Ian8VT.github.io/qgis/qgis.md

-This is my index of projects performed directly on QGIS or using the PostGIS database via the QGIS interphase.
+This is my index of projects that I performed on either QGIS or PostGIS.

 #### [Chicago](lab_1/aa_chicago_lab.md)
 The development of a model to measure distance and direction of census tracts from a point, with Chicago, IL as the example.